Mulberry home page

 Debbie Lapeyre and Tonya Gaylord (XML 2001, Orlando)

 A tutorial on the principles of information analysis.
-An interactive sample document analysis is used to demonstrate basic concepts of structured markup, the distinction between "useful" versus "possible" information, and the relationships between information components.
-[Download .zip of PDF.]
+An interactive sample document analysis is used to demonstrate basic concepts of structured markup, the distinction between “useful” versus “possible” information, and the relationships between information components.
+[Handout in PDF]

 From HTML to XML